 Originating in Harlem, New York, the New Negro Movement and Harlem Renaissance spread to African American communities nationwide, including Lincoln, Nebraska.
-In Jim Crow Nebraska, the New Negro Movement encouraged the Black population to actively protest segregation, create institutions and organizations, embrace Black culture on their terms, and harness photography's power to capture and reflect a community with agency, confidence, and that countered racist stereotypes.
+In Jim Crow Nebraska, the New Negro Movement encouraged the black population to protest segregation actively, create institutions and organizations, embrace black culture on their terms, and harness photography's power to capture and reflect a community with agency, confidence, and that countered racist stereotypes.